-Moving for a job can inject some serious energy into your career.
-Depending on your personality type, relocating for a new job opportunity may seem energizing...or terrifying.
+Moving for a job can inject some serious energy into your career — as well as some serious cash.
+Typically, companies are willing to reward a major investment on the part of employees like this with some financial padding.
+Leaving behind one's support system can be scary, no doubt, but in many industries, being willing to go where the opportunity leads you is one of the biggest determiners of success.
+And depending on your personality type, relocating for a new job opportunity may actually seem energizing, rather than just plain terrifying.
 But whatever your gut reaction to the idea may be, here are some things you should think about:

 1) Does this make a meaningful impact to my future career path?